 Other studies also suggest that an increased acupuncture dose is consistent with the effectiveness of improved fertility outcomes:

-- A 1996 study demonstrated that Uterine blood flow was improved with eight electro-acupuncture sessions (2).
+- In 1996, a prospective non-randomized study demonstrated that Uterine blood flow was improved with eight electro-acupuncture sessions (2).

 - A 2009 prospective clinical trial consisting of 9 electro-acupuncture sessions plus embryo transfer day acupuncture were correlated with an increase in serum cortisol and prolactin and improved IVF outcomes (3).